 As a consequence of my accident, I started producing music.
 What started as a hobby soon became an addiction, and at age 20, I moved alone to The Netherlands at 20 years old to hopefully create a career under the artist name of Unallome, from dusk.

 By taking a professional DJ course at DJ School Amsterdam, I shared energetic top performances through my sets in different countries.
 I then took a course in Electronic Music Production at SAE Institute Amsterdam, where I brought my production skills to professional standards.
 I later signed with GOONS music for record label release.

-Now I live in Germany, and I am currently studying the BA (Hons) Music Production at BIMM Institute Berlin, creating House music, Electro, Techno, Jazz and funky grooves.
+Now I live in Germany, and I am currently studying the BA (Hons) Music Production at BIMM University Berlin, creating House music, Electro, Techno, Jazz and funky grooves.
 I’m working on developing my personal sound of mixing different genres together, combining acoustic instruments with electronic sounds.
 I’ve got big ambitions and I’m working to achieve bigger record label releases and perform more often.

 How did you find out about the opportunity to work at Tempelhof Sounds?

 For many years now, since I decided to move my life to Amsterdam to begin an education in music, I have been working many different jobs to afford both my living as well as my studies.

 This time, I wanted to do something close to the music industry, so, after reading about the opportunity in the WhatsOn newsletter, I reached out to Nora and Peter from the Careers, Events, Guests and Promotion team at BIMM University Berlin to find out more.
 I then sent my CV off to FKP, who were hiring for backstage positions at Tempelhof Sounds.